the-quetzal-community/trademark-license/Readme.txt

 adding a brief summary (similar to Exhibit A) to any relevant documentation.

 Exhibit A:
-    This Project is available under the [Address of the Community License] this means you can do what you like with this project as long as you share back any modifications and respect the community trademarks.
+    This Project is available under the [Address of the License] this means you can do what you like with this project as long as you share back any modifications and respect the community trademarks.